mrecords121/ephyr/components/restreamer/docs/deploy_digitalocean_EN.md

 ![Droplet IP](images/do_2.jpg)

-Use IP address of the created droplet in browser's address bar to access the installed Ephyr re-streamer.
+Use IP address of the created droplet in browser's address bar to access the installed Ephyr re-streamer(Web UI may look a bit different from the picture below).

 ![Address bar](images/browser.jpg)